Zen to Go Logo

 Deep relaxation, reduces physical tension.

-When you feel anxiety or tension building up in your body.
+When you feel anxiety or tension building in your body.

 Physiological Sigh